What is a home warranty?

 A home warranty covers the cost of repair services if some appliances or systems in your home break.
 This can include:

-- Heating, ventilation, and air conditioning system (HVAC)
+- Heating, ventilation, and your air conditioning system (HVAC)

 - Electrical system